Ursula-Iturraran/ML_full_wave_Inversion/README.md

-# ML_full_wave_Inversion

-# Machine learning as seismic velocity-model building method for full-waveform
-# inversion: A case study from the Middle Magdalena Valley in Colombia
+# Machine learning as seismic velocity-model building method for full-waveform inversion: A case study from the Middle Magdalena Valley in Colombia

 Authors: Ursula Iturraran-Viveros, Andres M. Munoz-Garcia and Octavio Castillo-Reyes